 When you’re done walking around the main square, start walking east toward Prado Museum.

 There are thousands of drawings, paintings, prints, and sculptures.
-You could spend all day marvelling the creative genius behind these works or you can take another guided tour to round out your educational trip.
+You could spend all day marvelling at the creative genius behind these works, or you can take another guided tour to round out your educational trip.

 Along with the Prado, the Thyssen-Bornemisza and the Reina Sofia Museums are called the Golden Triangle of Art.
 If you happened to make good time, you could consider visiting these other museums as well.

 PRO TIP: As one of Madrid’s most popular places to visit, the Prado can get more little busy.
 Save time and skip the line by booking your Prado Museum Entrance Tickets online!